 If you like working with people, have an interest in science or history, and have energy and time to invest, museum volunteering might be for you.

-Prospective volunteers are invited to learn more at our next Volunteer Open House - Thursday, September 18, 2014, from 3:00 to 4:00 p.m.
+Prospective volunteers are invited to learn more at our next New Volunteer Open House - Tuesday, September 16, 2014, from 3:00 to 4:00 p.m.